B-tree: Differences in terminology

 The term leaf is also inconsistent.
 Bayer and McCreight (1972) considered the leaf level to be the lowest level of keys, but Knuth considered the leaf level to be one level below the lowest keys.
 There are many possible implementation choices.
 In some designs, the leaves may hold the entire data record; in other designs, the leaves may only hold pointers to the data record.
 Those choices are not fundamental to the idea of a B-tree.

-For simplicity, most authors assume there are a fixed number of keys that fit in a node.
-The basic assumption is the key size is fixed and the node size is fixed.
-In practice, variable length keys may be employed.
+For simplicity, most authors assume there is a fixed number of keys that fit in a node.
+The basic assumption is that the key size and node size are both fixed.
+In practice, variable-length keys may be employed.

 Informal description

-In B-trees, internal (non-leaf) nodes can have a variable number of child nodes within some pre-defined range.
-When data is inserted or removed from a node, its number of child nodes changes.
-In order to maintain the pre-defined range, internal nodes may be joined or split.
-Because a range of child nodes is permitted, B-trees do not need re-balancing as frequently as other self-balancing search trees, but may waste some space, since nodes are not entirely full.
-The lower and upper bounds on the number of child nodes are typically fixed for a particular implementation.
-For example, in a 2–3 tree (sometimes referred to as a 2–3 B-tree), each internal node may have only 2 or 3 child nodes.